charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 	- Theta Symbol when the upper bounds and the lower bounds are actually the same
 		- for example counting every object would always take the same number of steps, it's the same you cannot get lucky or skip anyone
 #### Searching
-- comparing arrays of strings does not work with a simple "=" because each string is in itself an array. you need the `<string.h>` library called `strcomp()`.
+- comparing arrays of strings does not work with a simple "=" because each string is in itself an array. you need the `<string.h>` library called `strcmp()`.
 	- takes two arguments one for each of the strings being compared
 	- returns a 0 if same 1 if one of them is alphabetically before the other and -1 vice versa.
 	- similar to the javascript function `localeCompare(inputstring)` see [[Intermediate Javascript]]